 This cookie notice should appear when a user first visits your site.
 Be sure to include three primary components:

 - Cookie Preferences — To comply with the GDPR, your cookie consent notice needs to allow users to consent to or deny certain categories of cookies.

 2. Do I Need a Cookie Banner?

-You need cookie banner solutions if your website is based in the EU or if an EU citizen may interact with your site.
+Because of the ePrivacy Directive, or “cookie law“, you need banner solutions for cookies if your website is based in the EU or if an EU citizen may interact with your site.

 3. GDPR Cookie Consent Language Examples